$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the Toda lattice hierarchy

 One can also consider Hamiltonian structures of the dispersionless Toda hierarchy.
-However, in contrast to the case of the two-component BKP hierarchy, nothing is obtained beyond the dispersionless limit of the above result.
-Mention that, the dispersionless limit of $\cP^{\mathrm{red}}_2$ for $M=N=1$ was written down in Proposition~3.3 of \cite{CDM}, for the purpose of constructing an infinite dimensional Frobenius manifold there.
+However, in contrast to the previous section, nothing is obtained beyond the dispersionless limit of the above result.
+Note that the dispersionless limit of $\cP^{\mathrm{red}}_2$ for $N=M=1$ was written down in \cite{CDM} (see Proposition~3.3 there) for the purpose of constructing an infinite-dimensional Frobenius manifold.
+It is interesting to generalize their construction to the case of arbitrary positive integers $N$ and $M$.